Sterling silver jewelry has a long history. It also has a long history with us at Monica Rich Kosann.

 If one doesn't wear a sterling jewelry style for a prolonged period, it is best to store it in one of our protective pouches or even in a small zip lock bag which will keep the air out.

-WEARING YOUR STERLING SILVER JEWELRY
+CREATING YOUR OWN MEANING WITH STERLING SILVER JEWELRY

 As Monica always says, “there are no rules.”